 * IQVA, Analytics Link – MAT Q1 2021

 In the field of neuroscience, Servier focuses its research on neurodegenerative diseases.
 Servier targets proteinopathies, characterized by abnormal accumulation of certain proteins, such as Parkinson’s disease or rare diseases such as amyotrophic lateral sclerosis.
-For autism, in partnership with Neurochlore, Servier is conducting two worldwide phase III studies for a drug candidate.

 Immune-inflammatory diseases are characterized by an inadequate response to the immune system that turns against the patient’s own tissues.
 Servier concentrates its research and development efforts on three autoimmune diseases with very high medical needs: systemic lupus erythematosus, scleroderma and Sjögren’s syndrome.